WIEQLI/data/README.md

 # data
-links to open geophysical data and resources on how to load and work with those data
+Links to open geophysical data and resources on how to load and work with those data